igor47/blog/_posts/2013-01-21-30-days-of-super-productivity.md

 It’s scary as it feels like it’s whatever you come down to.
 When you give everything you have, you find yourself in a paradoxical state of weakness.
 What if the result of your absolute max is disappointing?
-After my pocket-philosophical observations—I decided to give the challenge a fair go.
+After my home-spun philosophical observations – I decided to give the challenge a fair go.
 For the challenge, I jotted down the things I wanted to achieve:

 * Start practising reguarly on the piano.
 Inspired by a concert with [Olafur Arnalds](http://www.youtube.com/watch?v=0kYc55bXJFI)
   [and](http://www.youtube.com/watch?v=itErRn4T2no) [Nils Frahm](http://www.youtube.com/watch?v=wkbf1-cVUuY)